HSRLCLab/SmartFactory-Sortic/README.md

 ## Sorting-system

-The [functional model of the sorting-machine](https://github.com/HSRLCLab/sortic150) was developed as a "pick and place" machine based on Lego and Arduino (electrics and software).
+The [functional model of the sorting-machine](https://github.com/HSRLCLab/sortic150) was developed as a "pick and place" machine based on Lego and Arduino (electronics and software).

 This is a mechatronic product with the following features:

 * The machine can recognize parts and transports them to different locations depending on their property/ID.
 * It is a modular product, which is distributed/produced according to an "Assemble to Order" strategy.
 * It is self-configurable: components have an RFID chip, reader and software.
- The components recognize which configuration is present and adapt themselves.
+ The components recognize what configuration is present and adapt themselves.
 * It is IoT capable: It has an integrated web server for communication with the Internet.

 **[todo add picture of sortic, vehicle and box]**